Attorney: Potter to testify at trial in Daunte Wright death

 Potter said she made an innocent mistake when she shot Wright.
 She and two other officers at the scene, including one she was training, moved to arrest Wright after learning there was a warrant out for him on a gross misdemeanor charge.

-As the 20-year-old Black man tried to drive off, Potter, who is white, can be heard on her body camera video saying “Taser, Taser Taser” before she fired, followed by “I grabbed the wrong (expletive) gun.”
+As Wright tried to drive off, Potter, who is white, can be heard on her body camera video saying “Taser, Taser Taser” before she fired, followed by “I grabbed the wrong (expletive) gun.”
 The video shows her holding her handgun for about five seconds before firing.

 Prosecutors charged Potter, who resigned two days after the shooting, with first- and second-degree manslaughter, saying she was an experienced officer who was trained to know better.
 The most serious charge requires prosecutors to prove recklessness; the lesser only requires them to prove culpable negligence.
 Minnesota's sentencing guidelines call for a sentence of just over seven years on the first-degree manslaughter count, and four years for second-degree.
 But prosecutors have said they'll seek a longer sentence.

-Attorneys who aren't involved in the case expected both sides to give jurors a thorough vetting, as they did in Chauvin's trial.
-The pool will come from Hennepin County, which includes Minneapolis and is the state's most populous county.
+The jury pool comes from Hennepin County, which includes Minneapolis and is the state's most populous county.
 Hennepin is 74% white, 14% Black, 7.5% Asian and 7% Latino, according to census data.
 Brooklyn Center is one of the most diverse cities in the state, at 46% white, 29% Black, 16% Asian and 15% Latino.

 California civil rights attorney John Burris, who won a $2.8 million settlement for the family of a man killed by a transit officer in Oakland who went to prison for grabbing his gun instead of a Taser in 2009, said jurors typically give police the benefit of the doubt.
 But he said times have changed since Floyd was killed.
 If the jury selected for Potter is as diverse as Chauvin's jury, which was half people of color, he predicted that they'll take a thoughtful approach.